 George was appointed Chairman of the Committee for Melbourne in 2005 and retired after eight years as Chairman at the Committee's Annual General Meeting in November 2013.
 During his tenure, he led a group whose members comprise a cross section of the city's most influential companies and institutions and personally led the Committee's effort to support new and innovative industry development, as well as the promotion of Melbourne's Higher Education sector.

-As Chairman of Energy Matters Pty Ltd (2008-2014), George led and mentored a group of young entrepreneurs who are establishing one of Australia's leading suppliers and installers of clean energy products.
+George has continued to mentor younger people in business and government.
+For example, as Chairman of Energy Matters Pty Ltd (2008-2014), George led and mentored a group of young entrepreneurs who established one of Australia's leading suppliers and installers of clean energy products.

 George has served on a variety of public and private governance bodies.
 He has chaired the Federal Government's Defence Strategic Reform Advisory Board (2009-2012).
 He has been Chair of the Advisory Board of the Monash Institute of Medical Research (now the Hudson Institute).
 Additionally, for Monash University, he has been a member of the Dean’s Advisory Boards for the Faculty of Medicine and the Faculty of Business.
 He is a recipient of the Monash Distinguished Alumni Service Award.